JPLMLIA/vercye_ops/docs/docs/LAI/running.md

 Follow the Google Drive Python Quickstart to download a `client_secret.json`: https://developers.google.com/drive/api/quickstart/python

 > [!NOTE]
 > Google OAuth requires accessing a server-side browser via X11 forwarding to produce a `token.json` from your `client_secret `.
 This can get complicated, involving Xming or Xquartz along with the appropriate `$DISPLAY` and `.ssh/config` parameters.
 It may be easier to just run this locally to produce the `token.json`, then transfer the token to the server.
-For this, you will have to run `vercye_ops/vercye_ops/lai/lai_creation_GEE/1_1_gee_export_S2.py` with `--export-mode drive` and `--gdrive-credentials /path.to/your/credentials.json` and the `--token-only` flag.
-You can cancel the run, once you see that the earth engine login is completed.
-This will then produce the token that you have to transfer to the server.
-Otherwise, please discuss with your system administrator.
+For this, you will have to run `vercye_ops/vercye_ops/lai/lai_creation_GEE/1_1_gee_export_S2.py` with `--export-mode gdrive`, `--project your-gee-projectname` and `--gdrive-credentials /path.to/your/credentials.json` and the `--token-only` flag.
+This will then produce the token in the directory next to your gdrive credentials that you have to transfer to the server and place next to your credentials there.

 **Step 3: Setup the GEE-LAI Pipeline Configuration**